High-Efficiency Resonant Beam Charging and Communication

 where $\mathbf{M_{M1}}$, $\mathbf{M_{M2}}$, $\mathbf{M_{L1}}$, and $\mathbf{M_{L2}}$ express the matrix of reflector M1, M2 with effective curvature factors $\rho_1$ and $f_{r2}$, and lenses L1, L2 with focal length $f_1$ and $f_2$. $\mathbf{M_{d_1}}$, $\mathbf{M_{d_2}}$, $\mathbf{M_{d_3}}$, and $\mathbf{M_{l}}$ express the beam transfer in the space with distances $d_1$, $d_2$, $d_3$ and $l_t$.

-Beam spot is the distribution of the beam in the vertical propagation direction, and its radius is usually used to evaluate the lateral amplitude of the beam at a certain point.
+To accurately determine the diffraction loss, it is essential to depict the beam's distribution along the vertical propagation direction.
+The beam spot effectively characterizes the beam's vertical distribution, with its radius being a commonly used metric to evaluate the beam's lateral amplitude at a given point.
+Given that the intensity cross-section of the beam is circular, we utilize the spot radius as the key parameter for this evaluation.
 According to \cite{Baues1969Huygens,magni1987multielement}, the beam spots radius on the reflectors of the resonant cavity can be defined by $\mathbf{M_c}$.
-Besides, since the gain medium is designed to be located on the transmitter, and $d_1$ is small.
-It can be considered that the spot size on the gain is approximately equal to the spot size on M1.
+Furthermore, given that the gain medium is strategically positioned on the transmitter side, and considering that the distance $d_1$ is relatively small, it can be inferred that the spot size on the gain medium is approximately equivalent to the spot size on reflector M1.
 In this case, the beam spot radius on the gain medium can be given by:

 where $A_c,~B_c,~C_c$, and $D_c$ are the matrix elements of $\mathbf{M_{c}}$ which is depicted in \eqref{transfer matrix1}; $\lambda$ is the wavelength of the resonant beam.
-Then, we can utilize $\omega_{g}$ to evaluate the performance of beam compression by TIM.
-Further, the beam diffraction loss $V_d$ can be also defined as~\cite{cao2018analysis}:
+Further, the beam diffraction loss $V_d$ can be defined as~\cite{cao2018analysis}: